A-walk-into-the-future/.github/profile/README.md

 ## Site

-For the site containing the project, the [VueJS](https://vuejs.org/) framework has been used.
+For the site containing the project, the [VueJS](https://vuejs.org/) framework has been used with TailwindCSS x DaisyUI